-- Infill sites - Innovative designs - Reallocation of right-of-way between modes (e.g., narrow travel lanes to accommodate wider bike lanes) - Severe constraints presented by topography, environmental, or other resources present - Existing developments and/or buildings that make it extremely difficult or impossible to meet the standards
+- · Infill sites - · Innovative designs - Reallocation of right-of-way between modes (e.g., narrow travel lanes to accommodate wider bike lanes) - Severe constraints presented by topography, environmental, or other resources present - Existing developments and/or buildings that make it extremely difficult or impossible to meet the standards

-Although the facility requirements along arterial streets are provided, both US 101 and US 20 are under the State's jurisdiction and are subject to the design criteria in the Highway Design Manual (HDM), other ODOT manuals, and the companion document, the Blueprint for Urban Design (BUD).
-The BUD supplements existing design manuals and provides enhanced design guidance until a full design manual update can be completed.
-The facility requirements along arterial streets are consistent with ODOT's urban design guidance the BUD and the applicable urban contexts for US 101 and US 20 through Newport (more details provided in the Appendix).
+Although the facility requirements along arterial streets are provided, both US 101 and US 20 are under the State's jurisdiction and are subject to the design criteria in the Highway Design Manual (HDM), other ODOT manuals.
+The facility requirements along arterial streets are consistent with ODOT's urban design guidance and the applicable urban contexts for US 101 and US 20 through Newport (more details provided in the Appendix).
 Any deviation to standards along these facilities must be approved by the State.

-TRAVEL LANES AND PARKINGPARKING
+TRAVEL LANES AND PARKING